 No changes for SUM handling

-(There is a new dialog sequence introduced with SUM 2.0 SP 06 – described in an upcoming separate blog – but this is not related to the shadow system.)
+(There is a new dialog sequence introduced with SUM 2.0 SP 06 – described in this blog – but this is not related to the shadow system.)

 Advantages for conversions to S/4HANA 1909